fatalinha/EvalSubtitle/README.md

 # EvalSubtitle

 This repository contains EvalSubtitle, a tool for reference-based evaluation of subtitle segmentation.
-Subtitle segmentation refers to how a string of text is split across subtitles.
-Usually text needs to be segmented based on specific constraints.
-For example, a subtitle line should not exceed a specific length in characters and should be split in a way that respects linguistic units.
-There are two types of subtitle boundaries, \<eob> which marks the end of a subtitle block (the next subtitle appears on a new screen) and \<eol> which inserts a new line inside the subtitle block.

 EvalSub computes standard segmentation metrics (F1, WindowDiff etc.) as well as tailored subtitling segmentation metrics (Sigma) by comparing the segmentation in an output file and a reference file (segmentation done by humans).
 It supports evaluation of segmentation both for perfect and imperfect textual content (with respect to the reference).